TheTaxidermist/Bookmark-Up/README.md

 # Bookmark Up
-A cheesy, privacy-first tool to semantically organize your Brave Browser bookmarks, crafted by The Taxidermist at AD:HOC Codeworks.
+A simple, privacy-first tool to semantically organize your Brave Browser bookmarks, crafted by The Taxidermist at AD:HOC Codeworks.

 ## What It Does
 - Reads your Brave `Bookmarks` file (locally, no funny business).